chakrakan/fit4less-autobooker/README.md

 ENVIRONMENT=prod
 ```
 **Notes**
-> You can change `DAYS` between 2, 1, 0 (check .env.example)
+> - You can change `DAYS` between 2, 1, 0 (check .env.example)
-> Please keep `WEBDRIVER_PATH` exactly as shown above since that's the path to driver in the docker container
+> - Please keep `WEBDRIVER_PATH` exactly as shown above since that's the path to driver in the docker container
-> `TIME_SLOT` doesn't need quotes for the space between the time and AM/PM as opposed to running it locally
+> - `TIME_SLOT` doesn't need quotes for the space between the time and AM/PM as opposed to running it locally
+4. Run the build on CircleCI and check the logs under Instal & Run for the build steps

 #### Local